 The Nike+ ecosystem allows Chinese runners to share their experiences, track their running progress and create and meet challenges for themselves and their running networks.
 It is the information and data uploaded by runners that have become an important basis for Nike’s business decisions such as product design, new product promotion, and online and offline marketing.
 The collection of users’ running information can help Nike find potential customers and understand them better by analyzing how the fans and consumers behave, what they like about Nike’s footwear and apparel.
 Thus, Nike is able to conduct data-driven marketing campaigns more accurately by leveraging the troves of consumer data.

-Nike offline community in China: increase members’ loyalty
+Nike offline community in the Middle Kingdom: increase members’ loyalty

 [Source: Nike, “Nike ‘JUST DO IT SUNDAY’ event”]

 Events like races provide consumers with a platform for immersion in the Nike experience, through their willingness to engage personally and interact socially online and offline, Nike and its runners are co-creating an experience together.
 Therefore, members are motivated to actively connect with each other through taking part in the Nike’s offline events, which further results in more sense of belongings and loyalty of the members to the Nike.
 Through the offline community events with specific theme matched with Nike’s spirit, Nike is able to establish emotional resonance with its members and in this case, the connection between Nike and its Chinese customers is deepened.

 As more consumers start adopting various digital technologies in their daily lives across the country, Nike has developed its new digital marketing strategies in order to continue engaging the Chinese audience.